rust-lang/reference/src/type-layout.md

 packing value is 1.
 The packing value must be a power of two up to 2<sup>29</sup>.

-The `packed` representation sets the alignment to the smaller of the specified packing and the current alignment (either default or `C`).
-The alignments of each field for the purpose of positioning fields would also be the smaller of the specified packing and the alignment of the type of that field.
+The `packed` representation sets the type's alignment to the smaller of the specified packing and the current alignment (either default or `C`).
+The alignments of each field, for the purpose of positioning fields, is the smaller of the specified packing and the alignment of the field's type.
 If the specified packing is greater than or equal to the default alignment of the type, then the alignment and layout is unaffected.